sushrutaproject2/website/_posts/2025-09-03-the-problem-of-Candrata.md

 >  "Portions of the *Sauśrutīya Āyurvedaśāstra* in Candraṭa's revision of the text made after Jaijjaṭa's (Jaiyyaṭa's) commentary.
 Whether the explanatory notes added above and below the text belong to Jaijjaṭa's commentary does not appear"

-Some scholars have suggested that this verse describes an actual commentary or independent work of text-criticism by Candraṭa called the *Suśrutapāṭhaśuddhi* {% meul-hist -L volume 2A -l 123 %}.
+Some scholars have suggested that this verse describes an actual commentary or independent work of text-criticism by Candraṭa called the *Suśrutapāṭhaśuddhi* {% cite meul-hist -L volume 2A -l 123 %}.

-We are beginning the work of examining the MSS that apparently transmit Candraṭa's this work, but the suspicion is growing that in fact Candraṭa did not write a separate work with this title.
+We are beginning the work of examining the MSS that apparently transmit Candraṭa's this work, but the suspicion is growing that in fact Candraṭa did not write a *separate work* with this title.
 Rather, he produced a *version* of the *Suśrutasaṃhitā* that specifically adhered to the opinions of the commentator Jejjaṭa.
 The manuscripts we are seeing with the verse cited above are the *Suśrutasaṃhitā*, not some commentary on it.

 This would cast Candraṭa as a scholar who produced a new version of the whole Suśrutasaṃhitā, one that specifically accepted the readings of the earlier commentator Jejjaṭa.